Helping Federal Employees and Annuitants Understand Their Benefits

 The TSP is especially important for FERS employees because it is one of three parts of your retirement coverage.
 Employees can contribute a significant portion of their basic pay each pay period, up to the IRS annual limit.
 CSRS employees do not receive Government contributions in their TSP accounts.
 However, CSRS employees can still take advantage of the TSP to provide a source of retirement income in addition to your CSRS retirement benefit.

 The amount you can contribute changes annually.
 You may elect to contribute any dollar amount or percentage of basic pay.
-However, your annual dollar total cannot exceed the Internal Revenue Code limit, which is $23,000 for 2024 and $7,500 for catch up contributions over age 50.
-A person age 50 or older can contribute a combined $30,000 a year into their TSP account!
+However, your annual dollar total cannot exceed the Internal Revenue Code limit, which is $23,500 for 2025.

 Contributing as much as you can to TSP retirement coverage is simply a smart financial move.
 Invest money in yourself and your future instead of giving the government an interest free loan in order to get back a large refund check annually after taxes.